Integrating Mind, Body, and Art, a Color Woodblock Printmaking Retreat

 at the Rowe Center, Rowe, MA

-To participate, or to know more, read details and descriptions below, or call Matt at 603-306-6547, or send a note to Jane Kaufman, coordinator for the weekend.
+To participate, or to know more, read details and descriptions below, call Matt at 603-306-6547, or send a note to Jane Kaufman, coordinator for the weekend.

-(using a credit card for online payment).
+Hold a spot by sending a deposit of $400 (using a credit card for online payment).

 If something comes up and you need to cancel, expect full refund of this deposit up to 2 weeks before the start of the class.